ckekula/OOP-Design-Patterns/behavioral/observer/README.md

 ## Structure

-1. The **Publisher** issues events of interest to other objects.
+1. The **Subject** issues events of interest to other objects.
 These events occur when the publisher changes its state or executes some behaviors.
 Publishers contain a subscription infrastructure that lets new subscribers join and current subscribers leave the list.
 2. When a new event happens, the publisher goes over the subscription list and calls the notification method declared in the subscriber interface on each subscriber object.
-3. The **Subscriber interface** declares the notification interface.
+3. The **Observer interface** declares the notification interface.
 It consists of a single update method.
 The method may have several parameters that let the publisher pass some event details along with the update.
 4. **Concrete Subscribers** perform some actions in response to notifications issued by the publisher.
 All of these classes must implement the same interface so the publisher isn’t coupled to concrete classes.